-In his two-hour Archive interview, Bob Schieffer speaks about his early years growing up during World War II.
-He talks about his decision in junior high school to pursue a career in journalism after seeing his byline in the school newspaper.
-He outlines his earliest jobs as a reporter, including his work at the Fort Worth Star-Telegram, where he interviewed Lee Harvey Oswald's mother after Kennedy's assassination and where he became the first reporter from a Texas newspaper to cover the Vietnam War (in 1965).
-He talks about how his views of the war changed completely after seeing it firsthand, from being a "hawk" to realizing that the war could not be won.
-He describes his coverage of the war as the turning point in his career: he became a local celebrity as a result and became the news anchor at the local station WBAP, where he began his television career.
+In his two-hour Archive interview, Bob Schieffer speaks about his early years and growing up during World War II.
+He talks about his decision to pursue a career in journalism after seeing his byline in the school newspaper in junior high school.
+He outlines his earliest jobs as a reporter, including his work at the "Fort Worth Star-Telegram," where he interviewed Lee Harvey Oswald's mother after John F. Kennedy's assassination and where he became the first reporter from a Texas newspaper to cover the Vietnam War (in 1965).
+Schieffer describes his coverage of the war as the turning point in his career: he became a local celebrity as a result and became the news anchor at the local station WBAP, where he began his television career.
 He talks about his transition to Washington, at first at a local station, and then at CBS.
 He recalls how he appeared, unannounced, to see CBS bureau chief Bill Small for a job and was hired as a general assignment reporter and then a correspondent.
-He describes covering demonstrations during the Vietnam War and later covering the Pentagon (including reporting on the follow-up to the landmark CBS Reports program "The Selling of the Pentagon").
-He talks about serving as anchor for the CBS Saturday Evening News (regularly commuting to New York,) while still performing his duties as a White House correspondent.
+Schieffer describes covering demonstrations during the Vietnam War and later covering the Pentagon (including reporting on the follow-up to the landmark CBS Reports program "The Selling of the Pentagon").
+He talks about serving as anchor for the CBS Saturday Evening News while still performing his duties as a White House correspondent.
 He speaks about the U.S. Presidents from Lyndon Johnson to George W. Bush and gives his impressions of each and for some, their relationship to the press.
-He speaks in great detail about the news program for which he is most associated, Face the Nation.
-He gives a brief history of the series that was launched in 1954 and describes how the show is currently produced.
+He speaks in great detail about the news program with which he is most closely associated, Face the Nation.
 He speaks about covering 9/11 and its effect on him.
-Lastly, he discusses being the anchor of the CBS Evening News from 2005-06.
-Karen Herman conducted the interview in Washington, D.C. on May 14, 2007.
+Finally, he discusses being the anchor of the CBS Evening News from 2005-2006.
+Karen Herman conducted the interview on May 14, 2007 in Washington, D.C.